Elizabeth Murphy Moss

-Elizabeth B. Murphy Moss (1917–1998) was an American journalist.
+Martha Elizabeth "Bettye" Murphy Moss (née Murphy; 1917–1998) was an American journalist.
 She was the first black woman to be certified as an overseas war correspondent in World War II.

-Life
+Early life and education

-Elizabeth Murphy came from a Baltimore newspaper family: her grandfather John H. Murphy, Sr. had founded the Baltimore Afro-American, and her father Carl J. Murphy edited the newspaper from 1922 until his death in 1967.
+Martha Elizabeth Murphy was born on March 11, 1917, in Washington, D.C..
+Murphy came from an influential newspaper family on her paternal side: her grandfather John H. Murphy, Sr. had founded the Baltimore Afro-American, and her father Carl J. Murphy edited the newspaper from 1922 until his death in 1967.
 Her mother Vashti Turley Murphy was a co-founder of Delta Sigma Theta sorority.

+The eldest of five daughters, Elizabeth studied at Frederick Douglass High School and the University of Minnesota, where she gained a bachelor's degree in journalism.